Skip to content

 When dogs are brought to a shelter, they’re given a behavioural and temperament assessment.
 This helps to determine the personality of each dog and can uncover any problems they might have, as well as any underlying causes.

-Many shelters have a website with details of dogs waiting to be rehomed, often listed by breed.
-This can be helpful if you have a particular breed in mind.
-It might also include details of each dog’s behavioural assessment.
+Shelters usually have a website with details of dogs waiting to be rehomed, often listed by breed.
+This is handy if there’s a breed you want to adopt.
+They can also include details of each dog’s behavioural assessment.

 When you take a dog home, some shelters might ask you for a fee.
-For example, Battersea Dogs & Cats Home has a rehoming fee of £135 for dogs (over six months of age) or £165 for puppies (under six months).
-Dogs Trust has a rehoming fee of £150 (£140 in Ballymena).
+To get an idea of costs, Battersea Dogs & Cats Home has a rehoming fee (that’s a new owner taking a dog home) of £175 for dogs or £250 for pups.

 The fee is to help cover the costs of looking after the dog while it was in their care.